1242035/spree/guides/src/content/developer/tutorials/deface_overrides_tutorial.md

-These warnings are a good indicator that you need to review the source and ensure your replacement is adequately replacing all the functionality provided by Spree.
+These warnings are a good indicator that you need to review the source and ensure your replacement is adequately replacing all the functionality provided by Viauco.
 This will help reduce unexpected issues after upgrades.

 Once you've reviewed the new source you can update the `:original` value